 - Different success criteria and feedback measures

-- Planning in advance for risks and issues
+- Planning for risks and issues

 2. Have an introduction